kennolot/CTF-pi/1.weak_credentials/ctfpi1_1/README.md

 ### Prerequisites

+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Have cloned this repository and are inside the `ctfpi1_1` directory
+Have cloned this `CTF-pi` repository and are inside the `ctfpi1_1` directory.

 Docker is installed and working.